AlejandroAb/CASCABEL/README.md

 snakemake --configfile config.yaml
 </code></pre>

-Optionally you can also enter the same variables* via --config flag:
+Optionally you can specify the same variables* via --config flag, rather than with the config.yaml file:

 <pre><code class="text">
  snakemake --configfile config.yaml --config PROJECT="My_CASCABEL_Project"  RUN="My_First_run" fw_reads="//full/path/to/forward.reads.fq" rv_reads="/full/path/to/reverse.reads.fq" metadata="full/path/to/metadata.barcodes.txt"
  </code></pre>

-* Except for the LIBRARY, as this is declared as an array, therefore it must be filled up within the config.yaml file
+*Except for the LIBRARY, as this is declared as an array, therefore it must be filled up within the config.yaml file

 ### Configure pipeline